LS102-summer2023/project-prachetasyeri/writing/paper.md

 ---
 ## I. Abstract

-There are seven types of human emotions shown to be universally recognizable across different cultures [2]: anger, disgust, fear, happiness, sadness, surprise, contempt.
+Currently, the assessment of pain is carried out by means of self-report, external observations, or physiological tests[15].
+Though not all patients are able to express their experience of pain, such aspatients in a coma or neonates[16].
+Patients may express several emotions that are not identitfied by humans which can be done by nonhuman observers, potentially aiding in diagnosis of diasease[17].
+There are seven types of human emotions shown to be universally recognizable across different cultures [14]: anger, disgust, fear, happiness, sadness, surprise, contempt.
+In recent years, the field of emotion detection has been prevelant.
+Using Machine Learning(ML) algorithms, emotions are being able to be detected from real-time videos.
+This paper analyzes a unimodal prototype which uses Convolutional Neural Networks(CNN)- a deep learning techniqueto detect emotion in patients during a virtual consultation.
+This strives to help medical practitioners understand their patients emotions which could help in their diagnosis of disease.
+Aditionally, Python libraries such as Keras, Tenosorflow in building of the prototype and used Cascade Classifier.
+The present study aims to see if these implementations of Computer vision(CV) in virtual consultations between doctors and patients is feasible and improves medical care.

 ## II.
 Motivation